jeffreycwitt/pl399/docs/03-from-orality-to-literacy.md

 Socrates is less than impressed, and makes two speeches, one that defends the thesis put forward by Lysias, and second that counters it.

-It is the second speech that I think we see some of the class Platonic categories that must function as criteria of evaluation.
+It is in the second speech that I think we see some of the classic Platonic categories that must function as criteria of evaluation.

 So, let's look there for a moment.